COMMUNITY COMMITMENT/COVID EXPECTATIONS

 Prior to Your First Day of School

-Whether or not your child is at home with you, traveling, or enrolled in a camp, we ask that you be mindful of following all CDC guidelines beginning at least five days prior to when school starts.
-If you are unable to adhere to these guidelines, we ask that your child quarantine for five days prior to starting school at Athena, with a COVID test on day five.
+Whether or not your child is at home with you, traveling, or enrolled in a camp, we ask that you be mindful of following all CDC guidelines beginning at least seven days prior to when school starts.
+If you are unable to adhere to these guidelines, we ask that your child quarantine for seven days prior to starting school at Athena, with a COVID test on or after day five.